 Our free blood pressure chart and blood pressure log allow you to track your blood pressure, aiding you in being aware of and gaining control over your blood pressure and health.
 Since normal blood pressure levels can change with age, weight, height and many other factors, you should consult your doctor or caregiver to determine your appropriate target blood pressure, which can be entered into the blood pressure log.
 The blood pressure charts below are a quick reference for low, normal and high blood pressures.

 Blood Pressure Charts

 These blood pressure charts will give you a quick reference of blood pressure levels for adults 18 and older.

-When you measure your blood pressure, you're not always next to your computer.
+When you measure your blood pressure, you are not always next to your computer.
 This printable blood pressure log allows you to write down your results no matter where you are.
-You can then enter the information into the Excel chart & log at your leisure.
-You will need Adobe Reader to view and print the printable blood pressure log.

 Print this blood pressure log and attach it to your fridge or bathroom mirror or close to wherever you typically test your blood pressure.